paulsamuel-w-e/Multi-Modal-Government-ID-Classification/README.md

 - **`test_results/`** – Contains `test_pred.csv` used for evaluating or submitting to benchmarks.

-- **`DocuSort.exe`** – Final packaged application for Windows — opens both backend and UI in one click.
+- **`DocuSort.exe`** – Shortcut of Final packaged application for Windows — opens both backend and UI in one click.

 - **`config.py`** – Centralized config: model name, class labels, thresholds, paths.